LostBeard/SpawnDev.BlazorJS/README.md

 // Create a WebWorker
 var webWorker = await workerService.GetWebWorker();

-// Call a registered service on the worker thread with your arguments
+// Call GetService<ServiceInterface> on a web worker to get a proxy for the service on the web worker.
+// GetService can only be called with Interface types var workerMathService = webWorker.GetService<IMathsService>();

+// Call async methods on your worker service var result = await workerMathService.CalculatePi(piDecimalPlaces);

-// Action types can be passed for progress reporting var result = await webWorker.InvokeAsync<MathsService, string>("CalculatePiWithActionProgress", piDecimalPlaces, new Action<int>((i) =>
+// Action types can be passed for progress reporting var result = await workerMathService.CalculatePiWithActionProgress(piDecimalPlaces, new Action<int>((i) => {
-{
-    piProgress = i;
+    // the worker thread can call this method to report progress if desired piProgress = i;
     StateHasChanged();
 }));